levitsky/pyteomics/tutorial/source/mass.rst

 addition or subtraction of standard chemical 'building blocks'.
 In :py:mod:`pyteomics.mass` there are two ways to approach these problems.

-* There is a :py:class:`Composition` class intended to store chemical formulas.
+* There is a :py:class:`pyteomics.mass.Composition` class intended to store chemical formulas.
-  :py:class:`Composition` objects are dicts that can be added or subtracted from one another.
+  :py:class:`pyteomics.mass.Composition` objects are dicts that can be added or subtracted from one another.

   .. code-block:: python